Displacement energy of Lagrangian 3-spheres: A deformed Floer complex

-The third last equality again uses the divisor axiom, see (2.4).
+The third last equality uses the divisor axiom, see (\ref{divisor axiom}).
+For other partial derivatives, similar computation also works.
 Therefore if all the partial derivatives of $\mathfrak{PO}^{cy, \mathfrak{b}}$ vanishes then our deformed Floer boundary operators vanishes on $H^{1}(L; \Lambda_{+})$.
 Since $L$ is a torus of which the cohomology is generated by degree one elements, we can perform an induction to show that the deformed Floer boundary operator vanishes on the whole $H^{*}(L; \Lambda_{+})$.
 We refer to Section 13 in \cite{FOOO1} for the induction process and the extension from $\rho\in H^{1}(L; \Lambda_{+})$ to $\rho\in H^{1}(L; \Lambda_{0})$. \end{proof}

+\begin{remark} We have completed the construction of a deformed $A_{\infty}$-structure by using a chain $K$.
+Next we will perform computations to get some geometric applications.
+We list here what we expect to be true but didn't spell out in full details. \begin{enumerate} \item We need to construct a certain chain model of $C_{*}(L)$ to serve as the domain and codomain of our operators.
+We expect the construction of a singular chain model in \cite{FOOO} or a de Rham chain model in \cite{FOOO2} work here. \item For sign conventions of our operators, we expect the calculation in Chapter 8 of \cite{FOOO} work here. \item For transversality of moduli spaces, we expect that we can use either a single $J$ via virtual perturbation or use families of $J$ via classical means. \item Along with the transversality of moduli spaces, we expect that our operators enjoy the divisor axioms, similar to (\ref{divisor axiom}). \end{enumerate} \end{remark}